daviddarkins-accenture/lotr/docs/medium_article_2.md

-# Medium Article 2 — The Two Towers: Forging Profiles and Engagements in Data Cloud
+# Medium Article 2 — The Two Towers: Forging Profiles and Engagements in Data 360

 *Part 2 of 3: Why the distinction between identity and activity data is everything*